Once you have started OTBR Docker, form a Thread network and test its connectivity to the internet.

 With OTBR Docker up and running, add a standalone Thread node to the Thread network and test that it has connectivity to the internet.

-If using a physical NCP with OTBR Docker, use a second physical Thread node to test.
-If using an emulated NCP with OTBR Docker, use a second emulated POSIX node to test.
+If using a physical RCP with OTBR Docker, use a second physical Thread node to test.
+If using a simulated RCP with OTBR Docker, use a second simulated node to test.

 Physical Thread node